gc-js/CreoPep/README.md

 <img src="https://github.com/gc-js/CreoPep/blob/main/imgs/Fig2.png" alt="workflow" width="400"/>

-💥**Web**.
+## :desktop_computer: Web
 We also host a trained version of the model on the HuggingFace Spaces, so you can **start your inference using just your browser**.

 🤗[Label prediction](https://huggingface.co/spaces/oucgc1996/CTXGen_Label_Prediction)